cerbos/tutorial/src/03-resource-definition/README.md

 ./cerbos compile /tutorial/policies
 ```

-If the policies are valid then the process will exit with no errors.
-If there is an issue, the error message will point you to where you need to check and the specific problem to fix.
+If the policies are valid then the process exits with no errors.
+If there is an issue, the error message points you to where you need to look and the specific problem to fix.

 ## Conclusion

-At this stage a simple Roles-based Access Control (RBAC) model has been deisgned and the policies have been validated - next up is making our first authorization check to Cerbos.
+At this stage a simple Roles-based Access Control (RBAC) model has been deisgned and the policies have been validated - next up is making an authorization call to Cerbos.